Helpful Wedding Timeline Templates

 A timeline may not be the most exciting thing to think about when it comes to planning your wedding, but I think it’s one of the most important things!
 It can make or break your photography, and be the difference between your guests having the time of their lives celebrating with you, or wondering where you are half the time.

-The timelines below outline an ideal wedding day timetable for a summer ceremony, winter ceremony and an evening ceremony with a first look and bridal portraits pre ceremony.
+The timelines below outline an ideal wedding day timetable for a summer ceremony, winter ceremony, and an evening ceremony with a first look and wedding party and couple portraits pre-ceremony.

 Please remember that all weddings are unique and some people may have to alter their timeline due to travel times and unique situations.
 This should prove to be a good guide and provide you with ample photographic coverage in beautiful light!